lydiaYchen/PerfEvaluation-IN4215/README.md

 Todays computing systems become ever complex, due to the rapid development of hardware and software technology.
 It is challenging to design and run computing systems that guarantee users’ performance requirements in a resource efficient way.
 Various quantitative methods are applied to capture such complex system dynamics and predict metrics of interests, from the designing phase of the systems to the runtime performance, e.g., job response times and system anomaly.
 To optimize the performance of computing systems, a deep understanding on those methods and their applications on the system design are essential.
 Having practical hand-on experience on designing experiments, deriving models, and validating results with benchmark systems will prepare students to tackle challenges of real systems.

 Course topics include
-- Design of experiments and statistical tests (week 1)
+- Design of experiments and statistical tests
-- Operational laws and queueing methods for modeling computing systems (week 2 and 3)
+- Operational laws and queueing methods for modeling computing systems
-- Scheduling and load balancing  (week 4 )
+- Scheduling and load balancing
-- Machine learning methods for modeling computing systems (week 5)
+- Machine learning methods for modeling computing systems
-- System security and scalability analysis (week 6)
+- System security and scalability analysis
-- Optimization and resource management (week 7)
+- Optimization and resource management

 ##  3. <a name='Textbooks'></a>Textbooks